ibm-cloud-docs/RegistryImages/datashield-vault/index.md

 # Getting started with the `datashield-vault` image
 {: #datashield-vault_starter}

-This container image runs Vault in the Data Shield environment, providing protection for data in use.
+This container image runs Vault in the Data Shield environment, providing protection for your data.
 {:shortdesc}

 You can access the images that are provided by {{site.data.keyword.IBM}} by using the command line, see [IBM public images](/docs/services/Registry?topic=registry-public_images#public_images).